Chicken Fajita Salad

 If I’m slicing steak, he gets SO excited because he thinks it’s chicken.
 Everything is always chicken until it’s not.

-If the air fryer beeps, he runs to the kitchen because he thinks it’s chicken.
+If the air fryer beeps, he runs to the kitchen because he thinks it’s chicken (sometimes it IS with Air Fryer Chicken Fajitas but other times it’s just tater tots).

 If I eat a candy bar from my pantry, he comes running over for a bite because it might be chicken this time.